Florida Keys Arts and Culture

 The Upper Keys is a place of enchantment, wonder, and offers many sources of inspiration.
 Life here is day by day, with each bringing rays of sunshine and plenty of sights, sounds, and natural beauty to inspire.
 With practically every day of the calendar being sun-drenched accompanied by warm balmy breezes, this is one place that’s never short on artistic stimulation.

 It’s truly one of the best-kept secrets about this island chain off the coast of Florida.
-With nature abounding, wonderful, warm people, the majesty of the Atlantic Ocean and the peacefulness of the Gulf of Mexico, there’s wonderful influences around every corner.
+With nature abounding, wonderful, warm people, the majesty of the Atlantic Ocean, and the peacefulness of the Gulf of Mexico, there are wonderful influences around every corner.

 Many Sights, Many Mediums, Many Discoveries